2600hz/kazoo/scripts/README.md

 Done
 ```

-If there are any calls to non-existant modules, or non-exported functions, you will get errors listed here.
+If there are any calls to nonexistent modules, or non-exported functions, you will get errors listed here.

 ## circleci-build-erlang.sh